 - The glucosamine comes from shrimp and crab.
-Those who are allergic to shellfish should talk to your doctor first.
+Those who are allergic to shellfish should talk to their doctor first.

 - People who take blood thinner medications should talk to a doctor.
 Several of the ingredients in Instaflex have blood thinner properties.
 The ingredients identified that might do this include:

 - Glucosamine sulfate

 - White willow bark

 - Glucosamine sulfate might raise blood sugar in those with diabetes

 Ingredients With The Most Evidence